de86/personal-site/src/pages/project-ymir-game-design-document/index.md

 An Area of the world can either be an open and explorable Wild Area where enemies can be fought, a Dungeon or a Hub Location.
 Some Wild Areas may contain entrances to dungeons that do not appear on the world map.

-As the player explores the world they will discover Fast Travel points that will allow them to travel instantly between other Fast travel points.
-All Hub Locations and Dungeons will contain Fast Travel points as well as some Wild Areas.
-Fast Travel points will require a Transport Crystal to activate.
-This means that in the early game the player cannot simply Fast Travel everywhere and skip the Wild areas.
+As the player explores the world they will discover Fast Travel Points that will allow them to travel instantly between other Fast travel points.
+All Hub Locations and Dungeons will contain Fast Travel Points as well as some Wild Areas.
+Fast Travel Points will require a Transport Crystal to activate.
+This means that in the early game the player cannot simply Fast Travel everywhere and skip the Wild Areas.
 Completing a Dungeon and killing it's Elite will drop a Transport Crystal to allow the player to quickly return to a Hub Location in order to recover.

 #### Hub locations